 Earn both your Bachelor's degree and a Master of Arts in Teaching (M.A.T.) in just 5 years!

-If you are an undergraduate student at the University of Vermont with room in your schedule to take 3-9 Middle Level Education credits before graduation, the Accelerated Master’s Program (AMP) is a great opportunity to begin your graduate coursework early and save money on graduate tuition.
+If you are an undergraduate student at the University of Vermont with room in your schedule to take 3-9 Middle Level Education credits before graduation, the Accelerated Master’s Pathway (AMP) is a great opportunity to begin your graduate coursework early and save money on graduate tuition.

 Through the AMP, 6 credits are double-counted towards both your Master’s and undergraduate degrees.
 Plus, an additional 3 credits of graduate coursework may be taken while you're still an undergraduate.

 Admitted students may begin taking courses that count towards the Middle Level Education AMP in their junior or senior year.